 1. Affiliate Marketing on Pinterest

-One of the quickest and easiest ways to make money on Pinterest is through affiliate marketing on Pinterest.
+One of the quickest and easiest ways to make money on Pinterest (and my personal favorite!) is through affiliate marketing on Pinterest.

 Affiliate marketing is simply promoting products online and earning a commission when someone makes a purchase through your unique affiliate link.
 There are affiliate programs out there for all kinds of products, from clothes to home decor to digital goods like ebooks.

-Pinterest is a great place for sharing affiliate links before according to Pinterest themselves, 92% of their users use Pinterest to plan for purchases, while 52% will make an online purchase after seeing an item on Pinterest.
+Pinterest is a great place for sharing affiliate links becauseaccording to Pinterest themselves, 92% of their users use Pinterest to plan for purchases, while 52% will make an online purchase after seeing an item on Pinterest.

 The great thing about affiliate marketing on Pinterest is that you don’t need a blog (although that can be helpful.)
 You just need your Pinterest account!
 To learn my exact strategy for making $500+ a month from affiliate marketing on Pinterest, be sure to check out my ebook Get Paid to Pin.